Middleby: McDonald's ice cream machines

-Notable acquisitions
+Acquisitions

 Middleby has acquired numerous businesses in the US and internationally.
 In 1990, Middleby acquired a majority stake in Asbury Associates Inc., a Filipino manufacturer of food service equipment.
 It increased its interest to 80% by 1991 and became the company's main export distributor internationally with the exception of Canada where Middleby already owned a distributor.
 The same year, it established Fab-Asia, Inc., a separate unit in Manila for manufacturing of kitchen equipment for markets in Asia and the United States.

 Middleby initiated assimilation of MagiKitch'n brands in 2010 to their commercial appliance line.

 Middleby purchased TurboChef in 2008 in a deal reported to be worth $200 million.
 It was reported by Bassoul that the purchase would strengthen the company's position as a leader in the food service equipment industry.
 Both companies were previously competitors in food service equipment for speed cooking pizza ovens.

 In 2013, The Middleby Corporation purchased Viking Range for US$380 million from investors Warren Stephens and Fred Carl, Jr., the latter of whom would continue at the helm of the new subsidiary.
 Middleby announced that it would incorporate its technology into Viking equipment and increase residential sales, which were approximately 1% to 2% of the company's overall sales prior to the purchase.
 The acquisition was said to be the largest in the company's history, bringing 750 employees into the company.

 In July 2015, Aga Rangemaster Group, the British manufacturer of cast-iron cooking ranges was acquired for £129 million.

 In 2016, Middleby acquired Follett Ice in Easton, Pennsylvania.

 In May 2018, Taylor Company, a manufacturer of ice cream dispensing equipment and frozen drink machines was acquired for $1 billion.

 In December 2021, The Middleby Corporation purchased consumer grill manufacturers Kamado Joe, Masterbuilt, and Char-Griller, which were estimated to expand the revenues of the Middleby Residential platform to more than $1 billion.

 In July 2022, Middleby acquired CP Packaging, a US-based equipment manufacturer.